top of page

 Beloved Refuge of All Strangers

-Neon light, metal construction, 2023, 310x220x80 cm
+LED light, PVC, metal, 2023, 310x220x80 cm

-“O imperial City,” I cried out, “City fortified, City of the great king, tabernacle of the most High, praise and song of his servants and beloved refuge for strangers, queen of the queens of cities, song of songs and splendor of splendors, and the rarest vision of the rare wonders of the world, who is it that has torn us away from thee like darling children from their adoring mother?
+“O imperial City,” I cried out, “City fortified, City of the great king, tabernacle of the most High, praise and song of his servants and beloved refuge for strangers, queen of the queens of cities, song of songs and splendour of splendours, and the rarest vision of the rare wonders of the world, who is it that has torn us away from thee like darling children from their adoring mother?
 What shall become of us?”

 ← works